2023-VMware-Hackathon-HomeTeam/One-stop-shop-to-accelerate-learning-VMware-AI-ML/README.md

     iex (irm auto11.tc.ht)
     ```

-## Diving Deeper - Where to go from here
+## Diving Deeper - Where to go from here?

 Here are some resources if you'd like to get a deeper understanding of AI/ML: